langcog/experimentology/md/009-design/rosenthal.md

 | _Unweighted mean_        | 0.74 | 0.35 |                                                                        |
 | _Median_                 | 0.70 | 0.33 |                                                                        |

-: Magnitudes of expectancy effects.
+: Magnitudes of expectancy effects in various domains.
 Based on @rosenthal1994. {#tbl-rosenthal}